Summary

 Complexity Factors

 Complex business models benefit from written explanations.
-If your service involves multiple steps or tricky processes, text often works better than visuals.
+If your service involves multiple steps or intricate processes, text often works better than visuals.
 Don't oversimplify complex concepts just to make them visual.

-The channels section lists how business will use various forms of media to interact with customers.
+The spread channels section outlines how business will use various forms of media to interact with customers.
 For complex multi-channel plans, detailed written explanations often work better than flowcharts.

 Regulatory complexity drives the need for text-heavy ways.
 Industries with changing regulations need detailed written sections that can be updated as rules change.
 Visual elements become outdated quickly when regulations shift.